Mirantis/mke-docs/content/docs/configuration/multus.md

    EOF
    ```

-6. Check the network interfaces of the Pod.
+6. Verify the network interfaces of the Pod:

    ```
    kubectl exec -it pod-additional-network -- ip a